top of page

 The reason is simple: Most people don’t know how to find the right small hedge fund.
 There are an estimated 10,000 to 15,000 hedge funds worldwide, of which 60–70% are small.
 In 2023 alone, some 440 new hedge funds launched.

-Even more importantly, while investors can assess a fund’s investment strategy, gauging business and operational risk is much more difficult.
+Even more importantly, while investors can assess a fund’s investment strategy, evaluating business, operational, and compliance risk is significantly more complex.

-Regardless of size, every fund has to manage the same broad range of complex issues – most of which have nothing to do with managing the investment.
-Big funds have the resources for huge IT departments, for dedicated teams to manage compliance, governance
+Regardless of size, every fund has to manage the same broad range of complex issues — most of which have nothing to do with managing the investment.
+Big funds have the resources for large IT departments and dedicated teams to manage compliance, governance, and other specialized functions.

-Small funds that fail do so because of business and operational problems, not because the investment strategy is flawed.
+Small funds that fail do so because of business, operational, or regulatory breakdowns, not because the investment strategy is flawed.

 Solidus Advisors can help.

-The trick is knowing how to identify which small hedge funds offer that greater upside potential while minimizing downside risk – especially business and operational risk.
+The trick is knowing how to identify which small hedge funds offer greater upside potential while minimizing downside risk, especially operational and governance risk.

-Solidus Advisors can help institutional investors, capital allocators and family offices evaluate funds’ business and operational risk.
-We know the questions to ask – enterprise-wide down to specific issues.
+Solidus Advisors can help institutional investors, capital allocators, and family offices conduct more comprehensive operational due diligence and risk assessments.
+We know the questions to ask, enterprise-wide, down to specific issues.

 Image by Scott Graham